mwood77/koffie/README.md

 Koffie is an open source project which allows you (the user) to programatically set and adjust the boiler pressure of your espresso machine in real time. ☕

 ### Caveats
-- This project was designed/develloped on a pre-millenium La Pavoni Europiccola (double rocker; power switch + hi/low)
+- This project was designed/developed on a pre-millenium La Pavoni Europiccola (double rocker; power switch + hi/low)
 - Your implementation may be different than what's outlined here, but with some simple probing on your espresso machine you should be on your way.

 # Let's get started

+## How much will this cost?
+That's hard to answer, but if you buy everything on the list beneath, it should come in around **$100 USD / €85**.
+I've spec'd slightly more expensive parts, so if you substituted some, it'll be even cheaper

-## Things you already own
+## Things you already know and own
 - A "dumb" espresso machine
 - A computer
     - The tutorial is written using a Mac, but a Windows or Linux computer is also fine.
-- A spare phone charger and USB cable to power the Arduino.
+- A spare phone charger & USB cable to power the Arduino
+- How to use a multimeter
+- How to solder and de-solder
+- Some spare wire, typically small gauge
+- Rudimentary knowledge of electronics
+- Some understanding of code (C++), but you should be able to get by without it if you follow this to the letter.

 ## Required parts
 > You requirements may differ, so this list may or may not be complete depending on what sensors you want to install / your espresso machine.